 Remember—even in the best of times, and perhaps especially in the best of times, rational people have a plan B.

 The defensive strategies of your Plan B, ensure that you can safeguard everything you’ve worked for over your entire life.

 Or even more, protect everything that you believe you’ll achieve in the future, making sure that it’s safe from desperate, bankrupt and corrupt governments.

 This can apply to your personal savings, your retirement account, and your investment portfolio, which likely has substantial exposure to stock market bubbles and bankrupt government bonds.

 Having a Plan B means ensuring that if things go south in your home country, you have a safe place to go.

-This includes options such as establishing residency overseas, a second passport, and increasing your personal resilience.
+This includes options such as establishing residency overseas, buying property overseas, a second passport, and increasing your personal resilience.